This post may contain affiliate links. Please see my full disclosure policy for more details.

 Step 2.
 Add your fragrance oil and cinnamon.
 Normally when adding a powder to a soap base, I would recommend first mixing that powder with a little bit of vegetable glycerine in order to keep the powder from clumping and not mixing properly when added to the soap base.
 However, because of the high glycerine content of this soap base, you can add the cinnamon straight to the soap base!
 I sprinkled cinnamon in a little at a time and stirred until I could smell it in the base–when all was said and done, I added a total of about two teaspoons of cinnamon.

-I hope you enjoyed this soap project!
+I hope you enjoyed this gingerbread man soap project!
 Stay tuned for more soap projects in the coming year!